 The Sacraments bring us face to face with God.
 We don't literally "see" God in a visual way, but we know he is with us and loves us.
 We call this relationship with God grace.
 We encounter grace most fully in the Sacraments.
 Through grace we participate in God's divine life, the life of the Trinity.
 It is pure love between the Father and the Son poured out to us by the Holy Spirit.
-When we celebrate Sacraments with the required disposition, an attitude of openness to God's love, we are able to recognize his presence more clearly.
+When we celebrate the Sacraments with the required disposition, an attitude of openness to God's love, we are able to recognize his presence more clearly.
 The Sacraments truly make present the graces that they signify.
 For example, in Baptism, the person really becomes a new creation.

 The Sacraments are gifts from Christ, who instituted them.
-The Gospels show us how he established the meaning of each Sacrament and commissioned his disciples the celebrate them.
+The Gospels show us how he established the meaning of each Sacrament and commissioned his disciples to celebrate them.

 The Sacraments fall into three categories:

 - 1. Baptism, Confirmation, and the Eucharist are the Sacraments of Christian Initiation because they are the foundation of Christian life.
-Baptism is the first Sacrament celebrated because it makes us members of Christ and part of the Church.
-Confirmation strengthens us and is necessary to complete baptismal grace.
+Baptism is celebrated first because it makes us members of Christ and part of the Church (see John 3:5 and Matthew 28:19).
+Confirmation strengthens us and is necessary to complete baptismal grace (see Acts of the Apostles 8:14-17).
 The Eucharist nourishes us with Christ's Body and Blood and completes Christian initiation.
-It is the high point of Christian life and all the Sacraments are oriented toward it. - 2.
-Anointing of the Sick and Penance and Reconciliation are the Sacraments of Healing because through them the Church continues Jesus' mission to heal and forgive sins. - 3.
+It is the high point of Christian life and all the Sacraments are oriented toward it (see Matthew 26:26-28; Mark 14:22-24; Luke 22:14-20; and John, chapter 6). - 2.
+Anointing of the Sick and Penance and Reconciliation are the Sacraments of Healing because through them the Church continues Jesus' mission to heal and forgive sins (see James 5:14-15 and John 20:22-23). - 3.
 Holy Orders and Matrimony are the Sacraments at the Service of Communion.
-These Sacraments contribute to the Church's mission primarily through service to others.
+These Sacraments contribute to the Church's mission primarily through service to others (see Matthew 16:18-19; Matthew 28:19-20; Mark 3:14-19; Matthew 19:1-15; and John 2:1-11).

-Jesus of Neverath
+Jesus of Nazareth